Seceventspen/Old-Scripts/README.md

 **SE-VPS-SetUp.sh -**
 Delpoying this script will pull down some useful tools to aid in remote SE engagements.
 Run on a new pentesting VPS instance.

-Note: This script requires that you run the shell script as root.
+Note: This script requires that you run the shell script as root and additonal setup is required.
 Enjoy!

 **Responder-VPS-SetUp.sh-**
 This script is run on a separate VPS instance, though us designed to be used in conjuction with 'SE-VPS' instance.
 Delpoying this script will pull down lgandxs Responder to aid in remote SE engagements.
 Run on a new pentesting VPS instance.